E-Band Millimeter Wave MMW Technology

 Commercially Available Millimeter-Wave Solutions

-The CableFree Millimeter-wave product portfolio includes point-to-point radio solutions operating from 100 Mbps to 10 Gbps (10 Gigabit Ethernet) speeds in the licensed 70 GHz E-band spectrum and up to 1Gbps in the unlicensed 60 GHz spectrum.
-The systems are available with different antenna sizes to meet the customer’s availability requirements over specific deployment distances at the most competitive price points of any E-band radio manufacturer in the industry.
-Wireless Excellence’s E-band radio solutions operate in the lower 5 GHz frequency band of the licensed 70/80 GHz E-band spectrum only, rather than simultaneous transmission in both the 70 GHz and the 80 GHz bands.
-As a result, Wireless Excellence products are not prone to potential deployment restrictions close to astronomical sites or military installations in Europe, where the military is using parts of the 80 GHz band for military communications.
+The CableFree Millimeter-wave product portfolio includes point-to-point radio solutions operating from 100 Mbps to 10 Gbps (10 Gigabit Ethernet) speeds in the licensed 70 GHz E-band spectrum, and up to 1Gbps in the unlicensed 60 GHz spectrum.
+The systems are available with different antenna sizes to meet the customer’s availability and distance requirements, while remaining competitively priced.
+Unlike other solutions that use both 70 and 80 GHz bands simultaneously, Wireless Excellence’s E-band radio solutions operate exclusively in the lower 5 GHz frequency band of the licensed 70/80 GHz E-band spectrum.
+This avoids potential deployment issues near astronomical or military sites in Europe, where the 80 GHz band may be restricted.
 The systems are easy to deploy, and due to the low voltage power feed of 48 volts direct current (Vdc), no certified electrician is required for installing the system.
 Photographs of the Wireless Excellence products are shown in Figure 6 below.

 CableFree MMW Link Deployed in UAE